jamie120/ms4-wild-mile/testing.md

 ### As site admin: Add/Edit/Delete merchandise products.

-* Site admin can easily find controls to edit and delete exisiting products on their respective product_detail pages and within the product card element on the products page.
+* Site admin can easily find controls to edit and delete existing products on their respective product_detail pages and within the product card element on the products page.
 * Site admin can find a link to the 'add merchandise' page in the 'My Account' dropdown nav menu.
 This will render a simple form, which allows the user to add an item to the merchandise section of the site.

 ### User Story 30 + 31

 ### As site admin: Review and approve user listings.

-* Site admin can find a link to the  'conversion management' page in the 'My Account' drowndown nav menu.
+* Site admin can find a link to the  'conversion management' page in the 'My Account' drop-down nav menu.
 * The conversion management page hosts the functionality for site admin to view all listings in the database, with controls to display either 'active' or 'inactive' listings within card elements on the page.
 * Controls are available within each listing card element to 'approve' or 'delist' from the site as required, as well as controls to 'edit', 'delete', 'view' and 'contact seller'.